Helping a person who has suicidal thoughts

 Asking about suicide is a question that most people will avoid.
-For various reasons it seems a taboo subject.
+For various reasons, it seems a taboo subject.
 Maybe because it was once a crime ‘to commit suicide’ or perhaps because the person asking doesn’t know how to proceed.
-However to ask the question can remove the burden from the person with suicidal thoughts who may be unable to broach the subject themselves.
-Amongst other things they may feel too ashamed, distressed, frightened and confused.
+However, asking the question can remove the burden from the person with suicidal thoughts who may be unable to broach the subject themselves.
+Amongst other things, they may feel too ashamed, distressed, frightened and confused.

 If their answer is that they feel they would be better off dead, then we can take the conversation further.
 A very useful question at this stage is to ask "if you imagine that you have a magic wand and that in the morning all your problems would be solved, then would you still want to die?"
 This refocuses the person’s thoughts.
 They begin to recognise that if they didn't feel overwhelmed by their current experience of life then they may want to stay alive.

 Any person can have suicidal thoughts and it is a myth that an individual has to have a mental health problem to want to take their own life.
-There are many life experiences which impact, to differing extents, on everyday people.
+There are many life experiences that impact, to differing extents, everyday people.

 - chronic unremitting pain

 - terminal illness

 - loss of lifestyle due to redundancy, debt, bankruptcy or personal history

 I find that those with suicidal thoughts often have one of three beliefs:

 1. There is no way out of my problem.